 If however, you want to use one of the faster Express / Special Express trains, you may want to book in advance to make sure you can get a seat.

 For more information on how to book train tickets to Ayutthaya from Bangkok:

-The railway station is just off "the island" where most of the the old capitals ruins are located.
+The railway station is just off "the island" where most of the the ruins of the old capital are located.